treena908/DAPF/README.md

    - the task-based benchmark dataset ADReSS2020 (https://dementia.talkbank.org/ADReSS-2020/), with its train and test split
    -  the conversational dataset Carolina Conversation Collection (CCC) (https://carolinaconversations.musc.edu/ccc/help/access)
+   -
 Datasets access need to be taken. the dataset format is in the ./data/ folder.
-In cross validation for ADReSS -> CCC experiments, we adopt 5 fold cross validtion, with validation split stored in DAPF/latest_tmp_dir/five_fold.json
+In cross validation for ADReSS -> CCC experiments, we adopt 5 fold cross validtion (CV), with validation split stored in DAPF/latest_tmp_dir/five_fold.json

+#Ensemble Output

+To get specific PLM's ensemble output based on different prompt template, command:

+python post_process_vote.py rand_test_merge ./output/ model_name

+For the ensembling the output for the CV experiemnts result:

+python post_process_vote_cv.py rand_cv_emg ./output/ bert-base-uncased